derkmed/stunting-on-programming/backtracking/word_search/README.md

 Thought Process:
-* This is an iconic example of backtracking.
+* This is a pretty typical example of backtracking.
 We can run DFS for each coordinate and recurse among all neighbors.
 * To prevent revisitng a coordinate, we can override its value temporarily.
 Just remember to revert it back (in case we backtrack)!

 ```python